shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/maya-shelf-app-launcher.md

 ```
 import maya.cmds as cmds

-# The internal Toolkit app name
+# Define the name of the app command we want to run.
+# If your not sure on the actual name you can print the current_engine.commands to get a full list, see below.
 tk_app = "Publish..."

 try: